UttU28/Send-Nutes/Azure.md

 ## **Virtual Private Newteork VPN**
 -   A virtual private network (VPN) uses an encrypted tunnel within another network.
 VPNs are typically deployed to connect two or more trusted private networks to one another over an untrusted network.
 Traffic is encrypted while traveling over the untrusted network to prevent eavesdropping or other attacks.
 -   **Azure VPN Gateway** is a network device or service that acts as an endpoint for VPN connections.
+(Connects On-Premise Netwk Infra with the Badal (Cloud) Netwk Infra)
 -   **Azure VPN Gateway** Instances are deployed in a dedicated subnet of the virtual network and enable the following connectivity:
     -   Point-to-Site
     -   Site-to-Site